angelvillar96/FaceEmoji/README.md

 This project uses image processing techniques to perform face detection and deep learning in order to replace the faces by an emoji similar to the detected facial expression.

+The 10 emojis used can be found in this repository under the */emojies* directory

 ## Getting Started

 To get this repository, fork this repository or clone it using the following command: